Federated Identity Management Challenges

-Adoption of federated identities is increasing among businesses and can have particular benefits at the enterprise level.
+Federated identity management challenges are presented with the rising adoption of identity federation among businesses and can have particular benefits at the enterprise level.
 By creating one central identity to access all network applications, companies simplify workflows and remove barriers to productivity.
 However, a unique set of security challenges must be met when using federated identity technologies.

 Why Federated Identities?